GeneSPIDER

 GeneSPIDER(v2) (Generation and Simulation Package for Informative Data ExploRation) is a Matlab toolbox for gene regulatory network inference and benchmarking with controlled network and data properties.
-Recent version of GeneSPIDER (v2), allows to simulate perturbed single-cell data.
+The most recent version of GeneSPIDER (v2), includes simulation of perturbed single-cell data.

 Download and install GeneSPIDER from: https://bitbucket.org/sonnhammergrni/genespider GeneSPIDER is supported by external tools included in the package: